brantwills/Angular-Paging/src/README.md

 - If the adjacent count value is less than or equal to zero (0), the adjacent count value will be set to two (2)

+- If the page size does not exist or is less than or equal to zero (0), the page size is set to one (1)

 - The current page on click event is disabled

 ---